Ifycode-experiments/git-github-training/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
+> Prerequisite: No knowledge of git and github required.

+The Git and GitHub training is a series of learning videos and task exercises put together to prepare anyone interested, for activities that could require the use of Git and GitHub like:

+* Hacktoberfest
+* Open source contributions
+* Internships or jobs

-Git & Github training videos and exercises to provide an interactive platform, that will help prepare learners for internships and jobs that require the use of git and GitHub.
-There will be no code-related content, the only type of files the training will use are files with .md extensions.
-The content of the training will help to understand and practice:
+This training is free and aims to provide an interactive platform where interested participants will be able to practice what they learn through the provided learning videos.
+There will be no code-related content, the only type of files the training will use are files with `.md` extensions.

+Participating in the Git and Github training will help to understand and solidify your knowledge on the following:

-- GitHub contributions
+* GitHub contributions
-- Use of the Github UI
+* Use of the Github UI
-- Use of command line
+* Use of command line
-- Git workflow
+* Git workflow
-- Using Git and github for collaboration
+* Using Git and Github for collaboration

 ## Introduction
 - [Video: Introduction](https://obiagba-mary.gitbook.io/git-and-github-training/#watch-video-introduction)